-)un-authorised-movement( seeks to create interventions in varying scales, examining the intersection of experiential live performance, curatorial practice, activism, and digital technology.
-This approach to mediated storytelling and knowledge sharing is inspired by activist practices utilising social media platforms.
-As an experimental mode of online exhibition, the project archives a collection of text presented in Waking Up Iranian American to use storytelling via social media as a momentary rupture in the narrative dominated by sensational reporting.
-After each performance I select a story that has been recently published online about Iran produced by a media corporation in the U.S. that I believe to be propaganda.
-Similar to graffiti art practices, I layer text over the article and embed photography and videos that are also used in the performance.
-This assemblage of text, photography, and video creates a visual language that challenges demonising, stereotypical representations of Iran.
-It offers voice to the disembodied and marks new spaces for a network of people who have not been granted freedom of expression or movement.
-Finally, I tweet a message to the author of the original article, so they and my Twitter followers (audience) can view the latest installment.
+)un-authorised-movement( seeks to create interventions in varying scales, examining the intersection of experiential curatorial practice, activism and digital technology.
+This approach to mediated expression and knowledge sharing is inspired by activist practices utilizing social media platforms.
+As an experimental mode of online exhibition using the extension Toggle, this project archives a collection of performative writing and images about mourning rituals from the project, How the Body Expresses Time Has Always Been (a ritual).
+An approach to writing sensations in the body as expression and knowledge sharing via social media serves as a momentary rupture in the narrative dominated by sensational news reporting.
+Stories that have been recently published online about people in exile, immigration or migration produced by a media corporation in the U.S. that is inflammatory or derogatory toward people from the Middle East, Africa and Central or South America will be selected.
+Similar to graffiti art practices, text will be layered over the news article and embed photography and videos that accompany the performative writing process.
+This assemblage of text, photography, and video creates a visual language that challenges demonizing, stereotypical representations of people labeled as “refugee”.
+It offers voice to the disembodied and marks new spaces, even if only virtual, for groups of people who have been granted freedom of expression or movement under limited terms.
+Finally, a message to the author of the original article will be tweeted, so they and artist’s followers (audience) can view the latest, revised installment.

 Download Toggle here: